BCIT-SSD-2020-21/indigenous-plant-go-cms-client/planning/server/api/waypoints/PUT_waypoint.md

 New revision is added on whenever update is made

+If the array field (images, audio_files, videos, tags, categories, locations, plants, custom_fields) is provided they must be an array, and all except custom_fields must be array of string formatted as objectId

+If custom_field is provided, the array of object must contain _id, field_title, and content in each object

 Custom field's _id must be an valid objectId string, meaning it is hexidecimal string of certain length

 # SUCCESS RESPONSE BODY